 People drink and use to change their mood.
-If you are sad, use a chemical to brighten you day.
+If you are sad, use a chemical to brighten your day.
 It works for a while.
 Then the drug or the alcohol stops working.
 It leaves you still miserable.
-Eventually that drug begins to beat you up.
+Eventually, that drug begins to beat you up.
 The drug becomes the reason you are sad and depressed.
 The drug makes you anxious and scared.

 We hear the refrain everywhere we go.
 This went wrong – I need a drink.
 That was late or unpleasant – I need a drink.
 People around you will tell you “You look like you could use a drink.”
 Not till years later will you hear “I think you have been drinking too much.”

 Solution? – Learn to manage negative emotions without chemicals and learn that sometimes it is normal to feel bad for a while.

 3. Boring day use drugs to create excitement.

 In the early stages of use, it sounds exciting.
 Things are dull and boring – get high.
 Don’t know what you want to do – get high.
 For everything that is missing the refrain is get high.
 When there is nothing left and your life has passed by unlived you might realize that getting high day after day is the same old boring thing.

 Solution – Learn to become excited about the things you already do and learn to enjoy the benefits of peace and quiet sometimes.